netslutter/dosy/README.md

 You can then use the `-x` option to activate SOCKS5 support and the `--proxy-host` and `--proxy-port` option to specify the SOCKS5 proxy host and its port, if they are different from the standard `127.0.0.1:8080`.

 ## Configuration options
-It is possible to modify the behaviour of slowloris with command-line arguments.
-In order to get an up-to-date help document, just run `slowloris -h`.
+It is possible to modify the behaviour of dosy with command-line arguments.
+In order to get an up-to-date help document, just run `dosy -h`.

 * -p, --port
 * * Port of webserver, usually 80